 The Company's deferred cash compensation program provides participants the ability to elect to receive a portion of their deferred compensation in cash, which is indexed to notional investment portfolios selected by the participant and vests ratably over four years and requires payment upon vesting.
-The Company granted \$179,705 of deferred cash awards pursuant to the deferred cash compensation program during the first quarter of 2020.
+The Company granted \$179,705 and \$1,460 of deferred cash awards pursuant to the deferred cash compensation program during the first and third quarters of 2020, respectively.
+As of September 30, 2020, the total compensation cost related to the deferred cash compensation program not yet recognized was \$197,164.
+The weighted-average period over which this compensation cost is expected to be recognized is 31 months.